3 Nights in Berlin

 Day 7 - Arrival in Cesky Krumlov

 Your driver will bring you as close as possible to your accommodation in Cesky Krumlov.
-Please note that Old Town is car-free and you will either need to walk to your hotel from the drop-off point or take a taxi, which is not included in the price (only taxis are allowed to enter Old Town).
+Please note that the Old Town is car-free between 10 AM and 3 PM.
+Should you arrive in Cesky Krumlov during this time period, you will either need to walk to your hotel from the drop-off point or take a taxi, which is not included in the price (only taxis are allowed to enter the Old Town).
+Please note that if you are traveling in vans or bigger vehicles, the car is not allowed to enter the historical center and will park at one of the parking lots close to your accommodation.
+Our local representative will assist you with getting a taxi or arranging a porter service from the hotel.

 Day 8